nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `delete_session c/2` deletes the session with session ID c/2 in the address book.

+### Assigning people to a session : `assign`

+Assigns the specified people to a session.

+Format: `assign [s/ID]... [t/ID] c/ID`

+* Assigns students with the specified `s/ID` to the session with the specified `c/ID`
+* Assigns the tutor with the specified `t/ID` to the session with the specified `c/ID`
+* At least one of the optional fields must be provided.
+* Any number of students can be assigned at the same time (including 0)

+Examples:
+* `assign s/1 s/2 t/1 c/1` assigns students with student IDs s/1 and s/2, and tutor with tutor ID t/1 to the session with session ID c/1.

+### Unassigning people from a session : `assign`

+Unassigns the specified people from a session.

+Format: `unassign [s/ID]… [t/ID] c/ID`

+* Unassigns students with the specified `s/ID` from the session with the specified `c/ID`
+* Unassigns the tutor with the specified `t/ID` from the session with the specified `c/ID`
+* At least one of the optional fields must be provided.
+* Any number of students can be unassigned at the same time (including 0)

+Examples:
+* `unassign s/1 c/1` unassigns the student with student ID s/1 from the session with session ID c/1.
+* `unassign c/1 t/1` unassigns the tutor with tutor ID t/1 from the session with session ID c/1.
+* `unassign s/1 s/2 t/1 c/1` unassigns students with student IDs s/1 and s/2, and the tutor with tutor ID t/1 from the session with session ID c/1.

 ### Clearing all entries : `clear`

 Clears all entries from the list of students, tutors and classes.